dvdmtw98/notes/My Vault/Cloud Service Providers/GCP/GCP Security Services/Identity Providers (IdP).md

 A system entity that creates, maintains and manages identity information for principals and also provides authentication services to applications within a federation or distributed network

 A trusted provider of your user identity that lets you use authentication to access other services
-Identity providers could be : Facebook, Amazon, Google, Twitter, GitHub, LinkedIn, etc.
+Identity providers could be: Facebook, Amazon, Google, Twitter, GitHub, LinkedIn, etc.

-Federated Identity is a method of linking a user's identity across multiple separate identity management systems
+**Federated Identity** is a method of linking a user's identity across multiple separate identity management systems

 ---